Time's Running Out For Many Frail, Older People In Puerto Rico

 But, in truth, the oven is unplugged, there is no juice or eggs or lettuce.
 It has been months since Maldonado has had fresh vegetables in the house.

-"When there's very little, then I kinda go on a diet," he says.
+"When there's very little, then I kind of go on a diet," he says.

-It was hard enough for the retiree to fill his cupboards before the storm, but now, as many aid groups are winding down their donations, Maldonado needs to find money to buy clean, bottled water and to replace his refrigerator, which was ruined during the Hurricane.
+It was hard enough for the retiree to fill his cupboards before the storm, but now, as many aid groups are winding down their donations, Maldonado needs to find money to buy clean, bottled water and to replace his refrigerator, which was ruined during the hurricane.

 To buy groceries, he must wait two weeks for his next Social Security check.